 Post World War 2 Neighborhoods: 1945-1960 Properties

-These are generally 2 and 3 bedroom homes that are either frame or brick.
+These are generally 2 and 3-bedroom homes that are either framed or brick.
 They have crawl space foundations.
 These were built especially north, east, and west of Tinker Air Force Base.
 You also can include some one-bedroom duplexes in this group.

-Because of the age, these properties are more maintenance intensive if they have not been updated.
+Because of their age, these properties are more maintenance intensive if they have not been updated.

-We provide Midwest City property management for several properties in these neighborhoods, and they all have been updated.
+We as a Property Management Midwest City provide several properties in these neighborhoods, and they all have been updated.

 It’s my experience that most of the tenants in these homes work for service companies in Midwest City.
 Most are not military.

 Here is a property that fits into this category.

 It’s a duplex located about 1 mile from Tinker Airforce base.
 The property was built in 1950.